C++ usage guidelines¶

 To get your pull request merged, it needs to follow the C++ usage guidelines outlined here.
 Of course, you can use features not allowed here in your own C++ modules or GDNative scripts.

-Prior to Godot 4.0, the C++ standard used throughout the codebase was C++03, with a handful of C++11 extensions.
+Prior to Godot 4.0, the C++ standard used throughout the codebase was C++03, with a handful of C++14 extensions.
+If you are contributing a pull request to the 3.x branch rather than master, your code can't use C++17 features.
+Instead, your code must be able to be built with a C++14 compiler.

 The guidelines below don't apply to third-party dependencies, although we generally favor small libraries instead of larger solutions.
 See also Best practices for engine contributors.